sonictl/sonictl.github.io/content/posts/2023-08-01-my-first-Hugo-post.md

-## More about modifiying static partial to enable Google Analytics
+## More about modifiying static artial to enable Google Analytics

 The way Hugo handles `partials` is that it looks in two places in a specific order to figure out what needs to be used.
 That order is: